Banner Photo by Roy Vermillion - Grand Ridge Hike

 1) Carpools are private agreements/verbal contracts between people, and OutVentures has no "real" control over carpooling.

-2) No member/driver can be forced to transport anyone he or she does not wish too.
+2) No member/driver can be forced to transport anyone they do not wish too.

 A) However, if you are given a ride TO an event, you can expect a ride FROM the event.
 Failure by any carpool to provide return transportation for reasons that are not "adult", "rational" and "reasonable" could result in a revocation of membership.
 These issues will be solved on a case-by-case basis, and a board review will be held.